 • ERISA protections against creditor lawsuits

 Qualified retirement plans can also feature higher contribution limits than non-qualified plans, such as an IRA.
-If you have a 401(k), for example, you can contribute up to $19,500 for the 2020 and 2021 tax years, with an additional catch-up contribution of $6,500 for individuals 50 and older.
+If you have a 401(k), for example, you can contribute up to $20,500 for the 2022 tax year, with an additional catch-up contribution of $6,500 for individuals 50 and older.

 If you’re able to max out your annual contribution each year, that could allow you to save a substantial amount of money on a tax-deferred basis for retirement.
 Depending on your income and filing status, you may also be able to make additional contributions to a traditional or Roth IRA.

 Making Other Investments Besides a Qualified or Non-Qualified Retirement Plan

 Saving money in a qualified retirement plan or a non-qualified retirement plan doesn’t prevent you from investing money in a taxable account.
 With a brokerage account, you can continue to build your portfolio with no annual contribution limits.
 The trade-off is that selling assets in your brokerage account could trigger capital gains tax at the time of the sale, whereas qualified accounts allow you to defer paying income tax until retirement.

 But an online brokerage account could help with increasing diversification in your portfolio.
 Qualified plans offered through an employer may limit you to mutual funds, index funds, or target-date funds as investment options.
 With a brokerage account, on the other hand, you may be able to trade individual stocks or fractional shares, exchange-traded funds, futures, options, or even cryptocurrency.
 Increasing diversification can help you better manage investment risk during periods of market volatility.

 While a qualified retirement plan allows investors to put away pre-tax money for retirement, a non-qualified plan doesn’t offer tax-deferred benefits.
 But both can be important parts of a retirement saving strategy.